5 Things You Need to Know About TV Wall Mounts

 4. What Material are you Mounting Your TV Into?

 The majority of TV brackets are designed to mount into brick, wood and concrete.
-Whilst it is possible to mount your TV into materials such as steel, you may need extra hardware.
+Whilst you can mount your TV onto materials such as steel, you may need extra hardware.

 If you’re unsure what material you are mounting into, it's always best to consult with a professional before mounting the brackets yourself.